Physical Symptoms of narcissistic abuse-What You Need To Know

 While narcissistic abuse can be subtle and insidious, certain red flags should never be ignored.
 Being aware of these warning signs can help you recognize potential narcissistic abuse and take steps to protect yourself.
 Here are some crucial red flags to watch out for:

-• Excessive Criticism and Belittling: If your partner or loved one constantly criticizes, belittles, or insults you, it’s a clear sign of emotional abuse and a potential precursor to more severe forms of narcissistic abuse.
+• Excessive Criticism and Belittling: If your partner or loved one constantly criticizes or insults you, it’s a clear sign of emotional abuse.
+This can be a warning of more severe narcissistic abuse to come.

 • Gaslighting and Manipulation: Narcissists are experts at gaslighting, which involves manipulating you into questioning your reality, memories, or perceptions.
 If someone consistently dismisses your feelings or makes you doubt yourself, it’s a significant red flag.